(Updated October 2020)

 Not all clinical trials have similarly strong scientific rationales for why the drugs should be effective in ACC.
-The most promising studies will involve drugs that (1) target the known mechanisms of action that drive ACC progression, (2) demonstrate activity in preclinical models of ACC, and (3) have reports of clinical benefit in an ACC patient from a case study or Phase I clinical trial.
-To assist patients in appraising each clinical trial, we indicate whether the evidence supporting the scientific rationale is strong, solid or fair.
-This assessment is based on the underlying scientific rationale, and does not mean that a particular trial is better or worse for any given patient, and should be considered along with his or her physician.
+The most promising studies will involve drugs that (1) target the known mechanisms of action that drive ACC progression, (2) demonstrate activity in preclinical models of ACC, and (3) have reports of clinical benefit in an ACC patient from a case study or clinical trial.
+To assist patients and their physicians in appraising each clinical trial, we indicate whether the evidence supporting the scientific rationale is very strong, strong, solid or fair.
+In coming to an informed decision, each patient and consulting physician will have to consider additional factors, such as drug toxicity, cost, travel demands and biopsy requirements.

 The table below lists clinical trials that currently are recruiting ACC patients in particular or salivary gland cancer patients.
 Unless otherwise noted, these studies are for only ACC patients with recurrent or metastatic disease.
 Links are provided to descriptions of the drugs as well as the www.ClinicalTrials.gov summary of each study.

 Table 1 – Clinical Trials for All ACC Patients